 Conclusion

-In conclusion, the hardest dog breeds to potty train are those that are known to be stubborn, independent, or have a strong prey drive.
+In conclusion, the hardest dog breeds to potty train are those known to be stubborn, independent, or have a strong prey drive.

 Breeds such as the Dachshund, Jack Russell Terrier, and Afghan Hound can be particularly challenging to train due to their independent nature and strong will.